eturea/Receipts-for-YNAB-site/index.md

 - Full Apple Intelligence-powered extraction
 - Priority processing

-*(A separate YNAB subscription is required to sync receipts to your budget.)*
+*(A separate YNAB subscription is required to sync receipts to your plan.)*

 ---